 While this exercise is generally encouraged due to its multiple benefits, sometimes it can cause more harm than good.
 Some disadvantages of active stretching exercises include:

-- It can heighten the risk of injury – As previously stated, active stretching is fantastic as it raises body’s temperatures, loosen stiff muscles, bolster coordination, awareness, muscle contractility and elasticity, and cardiovascular and respiratory systems’ efficiency, while also making for a better performance (5).
+- It can heighten the risk of injury – As previously stated, active stretching is fantastic as it raises body’s temperatures, loosen stiff muscles, bolster coordination, awareness, muscle contractility and elasticity, and cardiovascular and respiratory systems’ efficiency, while also making for better performance (5).
 However, if done the wrong way it can lead to injury in muscles and joints.

 - Does not work very well if you are injured – As mentioned above, this kind of exercise requires no external assistance either from a person or even stretching tools.
 The problem with this is that if you are injured then there is no way for you to perform the stretches as you may not be able to achieve the required range of motion without help.